-How to map INSPIRE Annex III to local PostgreSQL schemas Jump to heading
+How to Map INSPIRE Annex III to Local PostgreSQL Schemas Jump to heading

-• Strip xsi:nil="true" attributes during XML parsing.
+• Strip xsi:nil="true" attributes during XML parsing so they do not coerce into empty strings.

 • Enforce NOT NULL on primary identifiers and lifecycle timestamps.